Keep updated with phanganist.com by following our Facebook page.

 Officially known as a 'Privilege Entry Visa,' this 5-year multiple entrance visa permits the visa holder to go in and out of the country without re-entry permission.
 Each visa entry enables a one-year stay.
 Visa holders who don't want to leave Thailand within a year can extend their stay at the Thai immigration office.

 Thailand Elite was created to offer foreign visitors the best country membership program.
 It is the only country membership program offering immigration, leisure, and business incentives.
-Thailand Elite is a state-owned organization and part of the Tourism Authority of Thailand; thus can provide conveniences for members the moment they arrive in Thailand.
+Thailand Elite is a state-owned organisation and part of the Tourism Authority of Thailand; thus, it can provide conveniences for members when they arrive in Thailand.

-As a Thailand Elite member, you'll receive VIP services and perks from the moment you arrive.
+As a Thailand Elite member, you'll receive VIP services and perks from when you arrive.
 Thailand Elite members get these privileges:

 Thailand Elite's New Flexible Plus Program is for Elite members interested in investing and working in Thailand.
 The participant must be at least a Thailand Privilege Card member with a 10-year membership validity and a 1 million Baht membership fee.